SCIM custom scripts#

 You may have already noticed that in oxTrust it is possible to have several scripts under the SCIM tab.
 This is how execution takes place when there are several scripts enabled:

-The applicable method is called in the first script.
-If the return value was True, the method is called again but this time in the subsequent script.
-If at any point a False return value is encountered, the SCIM operation is aborted with error 500.
+return value is encountered, the SCIM operation is aborted with error 500.
 This means that a normal operation execution requires all involved methods across different scripts to be successful.

-There is an important exception to the above and is related to the manage* methods.
+methods.
 In this case, only one script takes effect (the first script found).
 Note that in most cases having a single SCIM script suffices for all needs.